 Google Earth capture with stones structures mainly concentrated around the flat mud, but also uphills

-Settlements are generally compose of grouped small huts and enclosures.
+The settlements generally consist in grouped small huts and enclosures.
 The huts are mainly rounded, but we can find also some roughly squared.
-The dwellers raise cattle and in many cases, animal pens are contiguous to the huts.
+The dwellers raise cattle and, in many cases, animal pens are contiguous to the huts.
 It will need years to survey the huge domain of this civilization extending between 7000 and 5000 BC, the researches are still at their beginning.
 Area of Jabal Qurma (photos below) is investigated since some years.

 round structure at the proximity of Jabal Qurma